Book Reviews

 Final Thoughts

-Host of Bizarre Foods with Andrew Zimmern and Bizarre World on the Travel Channel, the author is also a food writer, chef and restaurant critic.
+Andrew Zimmern is host of Bizarre World and Bizarre Foods with Andrew Zimmern on the Travel Channel.
+He is also a food writer, chef and restaurant critic.

 Return to Travel Index